 TRAINING

-All Directors, staff and regular volunteers will be expected to attend relevant training courses (for example in food hygiene, health and safety and lifting) when notified that these are available.
+All Directors, staff and regular volunteers will be expected to attend relevant training courses when notified that these are available.
 Training for paid workers will take place during contractual hours.

 MONITORING AND REVIEW

-The Health & Safety Policy will be monitored on an ongoing basis and reviewed annually by the directors to ensure that it remains fit for purpose, and will be updated as necessary.
+This Policy is monitored on an ongoing basis and reviewed annually by the directors to ensure that it remains fit for purpose, and is updated as necessary.